CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

     - Type **Virtual Machines** in the search box located on the top of the **Azure Portal** page and click on it.
     - Select **asclab-win**.
     - From the sidebar, click on **Extensions** under the **Settings** section.
-    - Ensure that `WindowsAgent.AzureSecurityCenter` extension is installed and status is **Provisioning succeeded**.
+    - Ensure that `WindowsAgent.AzureSecurityCenter` extension is installed and the status is **Provisioning succeeded**.

     ![](../Images/win-ext.png)

-12. Repeat the above step (step10) for **asclab-linux** – you should expect to see a different name for the extension on Linux platform: `LinuxAgent.AzureSecurityCenter`.
+12. Repeat the above step (step10) for **asclab-linux** – you should expect to see a different name for the extension on the Linux platform: `LinuxAgent.AzureSecurityCenter`.

     ![](../Images/linux-ext.png)

 > Note: There are multiple ways you can automate the process where you need to achieve at scale deployment.
 More details are available on our [documentation](https://docs.microsoft.com/en-us/azure/security-center/deploy-vulnerability-assessment-vm#automate-at-scale-deployments) and on [blog](https://techcommunity.microsoft.com/t5/azure-security-center/built-in-vulnerability-assessment-for-vms-in-azure-security/ba-p/1577947).

-13. The VA agent will now collect all required artifacts, send them to Qualys Cloud and findings will be presented back on ASC console within 24 hours.
+13. The VA agent will now collect all required artifacts, send them to Qualys Cloud and findings will be presented back on the ASC console within 24 hours.

 ### Exercise 2: Vulnerability assessment for Containers